 This guide to the best places to visit in Alberta was sponsored by Explore Canada as part of their #ForGlowingHearts campaign.
 But, as always, all words and opinions are my own.

-Edmonton is the capital of Alberta, but it’s all to often overlooked by tourists.
-Which is a shame because the city is really fun, and the perfect place to while away a couple of days before hitting the national parks!
+Edmonton is the capital of Alberta, but it’s all too often overlooked by tourists.
+Which is a shame, because the city is really fun – and it’s the perfect place to while away a couple of days before hitting the national parks!

 I spent nearly a whole week there a couple of years ago and had a blast.
 Edmonton is a really cool, contemporary city with loads to keep visitors busy.
 Quirky neighbourhoods, segway tours along the river, an awesome food scene… even a rollercoaster inside a shopping mall!
 There’s so much to see and do, so check out my guide to Edmonton to find out more.

 Banff and Jasper aren’t the only national parks in Alberta.
 Just outside of Edmonton you’ll find Elk Island National Park, a 194km² area of prairies, meadows, aspen forests, and lakes.
 It’s much less visited than the more famous parks, but offers the perfect little countryside escape.
 Camping or glamping in such a serene setting is a great way to explore a very different side of Alberta.

 Despite the name, the park isn’t actually an island at all.
 There are also far fewer elk than there are bison.
 In fact, the park has been working on some really important conservation efforts, which are vital as the species was almost driven to extinction by European settlers in the late 1800s.
 Be it bison, elk – or even wolves – you’re sure to see plenty of wildlife on a trip to Elk Island.

 Speaking of bison, there’s no better place to learn about Canada’s long and complicated history with these magnificent creatures than Head-Smashed-In Buffalo Jump.